-Certifying your program gives you a competitive advantage in serving the needs of your partners and key stakeholders, whether you have direct consumer or provider interactions or are performing subcontracted health care operations.
+When organizations pursue HCM Certification, they get a competitive advantage in serving the needs of partners and key stakeholders, whether the organization has direct consumer or provider interactions or performs subcontracted health care operations.

 Benefits of Certification

-With HCM Certification, you demonstrate your commitment to operational excellence by incorporating quality management principles into program and staff operations.
-The certification process verifies your operational soundness, policies and procedures, staffing oversight, consumer safety and organizational improvements.
+With HCM Certification, organizations demonstrate a commitment to operational excellence by incorporating quality management principles into program and staff operations.
+The certification process verifies operational soundness, policies and procedures, staffing oversight, consumer safety and organizational improvements.

-URAC’s well-respected stamp of approval tells consumers, partners, payers and regulators that you meet the highest industry standards in delivering quality services.
+URAC’s well-respected stamp of approval tells consumers, partners, payers and regulators that your organization meet the highest industry standards in delivering quality services.

 What to Expect